supriya46788/BakeGenuis-AI/CODE_OF_CONDUCT.md

 ## 💖 Final Note

 We believe **open source is more than just code** — it’s about people collaborating, sharing, and growing together.
-Let’s make **My Daily Habits Tracker** a place where kindness is the default, respect is mutual, and contributions are celebrated 🎉.
+Let’s make **BakeGenuis AI** a place where kindness is the default, respect is mutual, and contributions are celebrated 🎉.

 Happy contributing! 🌸✨